Roomy, comfy, reliable with good handling and low operation costs

 I don't know if I'll buy another Focus for the simple reason that I don't like what Ford has done with it in 2005.
 They barely tweaked it instead of giving it a good refresh.
 This is in stark comparison with Ford of Europe which has successfully renewed the Focus in 2005 and transformed it into a top of the line small compact, making the American version look cheap and outdated.

 Would you buy another car from this manufacturer?
-No
+Don't Know

-Review Date: 18th January, 2005
+Review Date: 23rd February, 2005